 Connect through social media.
 The KidLitosphere is the world of people who blog about writing for kids.
 Look through the lists there and check out a few blogs.
 Or just Google the name of a kids’ writer you admire and see if that person blogs.
 Start out small and you’ll soon find yourself with more information about and insight into the lives of children’s writers than you thought existed!
 On Facebook, request to Friend some writers you admire.
 And join Groups devoted to kids’ writing.
 They are everywhere!
 And writers are constantly sharing their processes, struggles, and successes, and you can learn from them.

 Also build community through a critique group.
 Establish a writing group with other writers who write for kids.
 This might be in-person or online.
 You can join a crit group through SCBWI or through an email list.
 Just keep telling folks, “I’m looking for a critique group.”

 Spend time around kids.
 I think this is crucial in order to stay in tune with what today’s kids talk like and think like.
 That really changes over the years.
 You could volunteer at a school if you’re not already around kids the age of your intended readers.

 Write.
 Write as much as you can, then rewrite.
 My manuscripts go through many, many revisions before I ever submit them.
 Once you have the words exactly how you want them, proofread them or hire someone else to proofread your manuscript — or ask someone in your critique group who has excellent punctuation and grammar.

 Consult experts!
 Many, many talented writers and editors also offer freelance critiquing services.
 Lisa Bullard, with whom I used to run Mentors for Rent, is one of them.
-You can check out the site to learn more about her.
-I’m on hiatus, but I may return at some point.
+You can check out her site to learn more about her.
+I’m not currently offering critiques nor coaching.